Charlie Day: Always Sunny in Philadelphia Creator Says You Shouldn't Just 'Do What Makes You Happy'

 We had a sense that maybe we could make a better show than what was being offered to us at the time.
 We borrowed cameras asked friends to hold microphones and shot this show that we would eventually call "It's Always Sunny in Philadelphia."

 Suddenly there was another decision to be made.
 Another crossroad.
-Do I do "Life on a Stick."
-Take the big network opportunity, the big paycheck or bet on myself and my friends, make no money and try to sell what basically was a home movie as the next great television series.
+Do I do "Life on a Stick?"
+Take the big network opportunity, the big paycheck, or bet on myself and my friends, make no money and try to sell what basically was a home movie as the next great television series.

-Do I try to convince people that I'm a writer and a show runner even though I didn't own a personal computer at the time.
+Do I try to convince people that I'm a writer and a showrunner even though I didn't own a personal computer at the time?
 We were talking about a real long shot.
 It was the scarier thing to do but I said "no thanks," to "Life on a Stick" and went with "Sunny."

 "Life on a Stick" went one season and thirteen episodes.
-We are currently filming our tenth season of "Sunny" we've written and produced one hundred fourteen episodes and are signed on for another two seasons making "Sunny" one of the longest running comedies of all time.
+We are currently filming our tenth season of "Sunny" we've written and produced one hundred fourteen episodes and are signed on for another two seasons making "Sunny" one of the longest-running comedies of all time.

 Again the bet on myself and my friends paid off.
 This time in spades.
 There was power in numbers.
 "Sunny" changed my life.
-Not only did I have a career as an actor and a writer now, I had complete control over it control it too.
-If I wanted to dress in a full body green spandex suit it went in the show.
+Not only did I have a career as an actor and a writer now, but I also had complete control over it control it too.
+If I wanted to dress in a full-body green spandex suit it went in the show.
 If we wanted to drink wine from a coke can as perhaps some of you are doing today it went in the show and if someone thought mittens were funny on kittens it went in the show.

 It was the riskier road and again I could not have made a better decision.
 Taking matters into my own hands changed everything.
 Led to everything.
 "Horrible Bosses," "Pacific Rim," "Saturday Night Live."
 Creating the job as opposed to having it offered to me accelerated the process.
 Draw your own conclusions here but I think the lesson is obvious.
 Don't wait for your break.
 Make your break.
 Make it happen for yourself.

-I YouTubed commencement speeches given by Conan O'Brien, Steven Colbert, Steve Jobs.
+I YouTubed commencement speeches given by Conan O'Brien, Steven Colbert, and Steve Jobs.
 This ... was a terrible idea.
 Their speeches were so intelligent, so well informed and so eloquent that only more panic began to set in.
 "What am I thinking'" "How could I ever compare?"
 And the truth is, I can't.
-I don't host a talk show or do stand up.
+I don't host a talk show or do stand-up.
 As an actor normally you have cut away from me ages ago.
 I am not nearly as smart as Steve Jobs was.
 I don't know how my computer works, I don't even know how my toaster works!
 And the YouTube comments, Oh the snarky comments!
 We live in a world now where things don't go away.
 And that perhaps is the most terrifying thing of all.